 Timothy Cooper has been renowned throughout the Las Vegas music scene for more than 40 years, having performed as a keyboardist, composer, and conductor for numerous shows from The Strip to Spring Mountain Ranch.
 He has created and produced the original scores for The Aladdin’s Abracadabra, The Luxor’s Winds of the Gods and the Excalibur’s King Arthur’s Tournament, where his music has been enjoyed by over twenty million people.

-Mr. Cooper received his Bachelors degree from the State University of New York and University of Pisa, Italy, and his Masters Degree in Concert Organ Performance from the University of Colorado.
+Mr. Cooper received his Bachelor’s Degree from the State University of New York and University of Pisa, Italy, and his Master’s Degree in Concert Organ Performance from the University of Colorado.
 He enjoys performing as a concert organist within our local community of churches and was selected to compose the Roman Catholic Mass for the installation of The Diocese of Las Vegas.
-In addition to serving as Choir Master for Bet Knesset Bamidbar, Tim also enjoys performing as accompanist for P’Nai Tikvah and the Sun City Silvertones.
+In addition to serving as Music Director for Bet Knesset Bamidbar, Tim also enjoys performing as accompanist for P’Nai Tikvah and the Sun City Silvertones.